himza25/alx-higher_level_programming/0x03-python-data_structures/README.md

-Task 9 : This task is about creating a Python function that finds the biggest integer of a list Task 10 : This task is about creating a Python function that finds all multiples of 2 in a list Task 11 : This task is about creating a Python function that deletes the item at a specific position in a list
+Task 9 : This task is about creating a Python function that finds the biggest integer of a list Task 10 : This task is about creating a Python function that finds all multiples of 2 in a list Task 11 : This task is about creating a Python function that deletes the item at a specific position in a list Task 12 : This task is about completing the source code in order to switch the values of a and b